pragma-/Plang/doc/README.md

 ```
     type Person : {
+        "name" : String
+        "age"  : Integer
+    } = {
-       "name" : String = "John Doe",
+        "name" = "John Doe"
-       "age"  : Integer = 18
+        "age"  = 18
     }
 ```

 New variables of type `Person` will be initialized with the default values.
+See the next section for a much more concise way to write the `Person` type by using type inference.

 ##### Inferring type from default values
 If you use a default value, you can omit the type.
 Plang will infer the type from the default value.